Introduction

 Can I use an impact wrench to remove lug nuts?

-Yes, if you set it to a lower torque setting to avoid over-torquing and damaging the lug nuts or wheel.
+An impact wrench can be used, but it’s best to set it to a lower torque to prevent over-torquing and damaging the lug nuts or wheel.

 What should I do if a lug nut is stuck?

-Try applying penetrating oil and let it sit for a few minutes before attempting to loosen it with a breaker bar.
+Applying penetrating oil and allowing it to sit for a few minutes can help loosen a stuck lug nut before using a breaker bar.

 How often should I check the torque on my lug nuts?

-Yes, it’s advisable to check the torque of your lug nuts after the first 50 to 100 miles of driving following installation or tire rotation.
+It’s a good idea to check the torque of your lug nuts after driving the first 50 to 100 miles following installation or tire rotation.

 Is it necessary to re-torque lug nuts after a tire change?